BAFTA - Best Male Lead Murdered by my Father

-Recently, I co-produced Indefinite Film’s drama documentary ‘Murder in the Car Park’ for Channel 4.
-I’ve written three best-selling crime fiction novels that have been optioned for a TV series with Paramount through Indefinite Films.
-This series is currently at script stage awaiting green light.
+Recently, he co-produced Indefinite Film’s drama documentary ‘Murder in the Car Park’ for Channel 4 and has written the three best-selling crime fiction novels that have been optioned for a TV series with Paramount through Indefinite Films.

-My passion is unearthing real stories that are stranger than fiction and turning them into drama or documentary drama.
-As my credits attest, I’m always searching for those subjects with powerful social, psychological and human elements, unforgettable characters and – where possible – unique User Generated Content.
+His passion is unearthing real stories that are stranger than fiction and turning them into drama or documentary drama.
+He is always searching for those subjects with powerful social, psychological and human elements, unforgettable characters and – where possible – unique User Generated Content.

 LEAVE TO REMAIN